 Programming Tips for Improving Your Patrons’ Cognitive Health

 Earlier this month, we hosted an educational webinar: “Play a Crucial Role in Improving Your Patrons’ Cognitive Health.”
 During that webinar, our customer intimacy manager, Jackie Flavin, introduced attendees to four innovative programming ideas for libraries that are ready to embrace the important role they play in improving their community members’ cognitive health.
-If you missed the webinar, you can view the recording anytime on-demand.

 During Jackie’s presentation, attendees couldn’t help but weigh in on the conversation.
 While we only officially covered four programming ideas during the webinar, we covered many more in the discussion that took place.
 We loved all the great ideas attendees shared with us for cognitive-health-related programming — we loved them so much, in fact, that we’ve assembled some of our favorites in this post.

 Read through some of the prominent themes and ideas submitted by attendees during the webinar to gain more ideas for driving health initiatives in your own library.

 Build Partnerships Between Your Library and Community Organizations

 Building strong community partnerships emerged as a major focus for many of our attendees, as forging connections with community organizations that share the library’s audience, core mission and key values amplifies the visibility and reach of the library’s programming.

 Michele Anderson, a community specialist with Meridian Library District in Idaho, shared that her library is in the final stages of launching its Memory Café program.
 Through this program, people with Alzheimer’s Disease or other forms of dementia, along with their care partners, are invited to socialize and participate in group programs in a safe and relaxing environment.
 To accelerate and ensure the success of Meridian’s Memory Café, the library is actively forging connections with local assisted living centers, as well as the local Alzheimer’s Association.